rdf-ext/rdf-ext/README.md

 ### node.js

+RDF-Ext is available on `npm`, to install it run:

+	npm install rdf-ext

-Import your favourite RDF Interfaces library:
+followed by your favourite RDF Interfaces library.
+If you don't want to chose your own simply run:

+	npm install rdf-interfaces

+In the code, import the RDF Interfaces library:

 	var rdf = require('rdf-interfaces');

-Mixin RDF Interfaces Extension to the RDF Environment:
+And mixin the RDF Interfaces Extension to the RDF Environment:

 	require('rdf-ext')(rdf);